ottlinger/mailversendala/src/test/resources/template/img/readme.txt

 Thank you for downloading a favicon from Free Favicon!
 This favicon was created from an image at http://openclipart.org/ and converted to a favicon and other sizes for you to use in your projects.
 For more details about this image visit this page: http://openclipart.org/detail/118729/monkey-toy-by-pitr

-For more infomation about how you can use this image from OpenClipArt see this page: http://openclipart.org/may-clipart-be-used-comparison
+For more information about how you can use this image from OpenClipArt see this page: http://openclipart.org/may-clipart-be-used-comparison

 Here are the contents of this compressed package: